Skip to content

 The component must have a main switching command pin to implement the schedule controls algorithm.

-Pins Required Mapping info
+Pins Required pin_alphanumeric_id Input/Output

-Switch command Yes COM_SWI_MN
+Switch command Yes COM_SWI_MN Output

 Attributes Required Mapping info